 At-risk and refugee scientists

 The University of Bremen stands in solidarity with its colleagues who face oppression and persecution in their home countries because of their work.
 For some time now, the IN-Touch Program has been available for refugee academics in Bremen, offering participants the opportunity to network and stay in touch with science and research locally.
-However, the situation is different for at-risk researchers.
-The University of Bremen has successfully integrated five at-risk researchers into its institution through the Philipp Schwartz Initiative, but it still does not have a dedicated program serving this group of people.
-Below you will find internal and external links to funding opportunities, job portals, organisations and networks that may be helpful in identifying helpful sources for researchers at risk.
+For at-risk researchers the University of Bremen offers two different scholarship possibilities: On one hand the AvH scholarship of the Philipp Schwartz Initiative and on the other hand, since 2019, a scholarship provided hy the federal state of Bremen.
+Until today, seven at-risk researchers could research at University of Bremen thanks to the Philipp Schwartz Initiative Below you will find internal and external links to funding opportunities, job portals, organisations and networks that may be helpful sources for researchers at risk.

 Konrad Adenauer Foundation